InternLM/lmdeploy/docs/architecture/turbomind.md

 ## Difference between FasterTransformer and TurboMind

 Apart of the features described above, there are still many minor differences that we don't cover in this document.
-Notably, many capabilities of FT are dropped in TurboMind because the difference in objectives (e.g. prefix prompt, beam search, context embedding, sparse GEMM, GPT/T5/other model families, etc)
+Notably, many capabilities of FT are dropped in TurboMind because of the difference in objectives (e.g. prefix prompt, beam search, context embedding, sparse GEMM, GPT/T5/other model families, etc)

 ## FAQ